SJOOW SOOW Type G-GC Type W Portable Cord Preparation

 Our website allows users to buy the cable, remove the outer jacket and semi-strip each conductor insulation so that it’s ready for use when it arrives to its destination.
 The first step is to find the multiconductor portable cord section of our website which is very easy.
-The next step is to choose your cable based on the voltages I mentioned above.
+The next step is to choose your cable based on the voltages mentioned above.
 Each of the options are mentioned and clearly depict the cable you’ll need.
-Then choose the total amount of wire you need to complete your order.
+Then, choose the total amount of wire you need to complete your order.
 For instance, you’ll need 500 feet if you want 10 coils of 50 feet each.
 Then choose the cut length which, in this case, would be 50 feet.
-From there you’ll have two boxes for each side of the cable.
-First you remove the outer jacket on Side A 3 inches and strip the conductors .5”.
-Then, on Side B, you remove the outer jacket 4 inches and strip the conductors 1”.
+From there, you’ll have two boxes for each side of the cable.
+First, remove the outer jacket on Side A 3 inches and strip the conductors .5”.
+Then, on Side B, remove the outer jacket 4 inches and strip the conductors 1”.

 You’ll be able to review the product total and services total separately at the bottom of the page.
 You’ll also see a picture of the cable with the jacket and conductor insulation removed so that you can see how the cable will look when it arrives.